Ban Phon Temple

 Entrance to the temple is free, but you may leave a donation if you wish – it will go toward the temple’s upkeep.
 Additionally, local monks may tie a thin thread, called sai sin, around your wrist for a small donation.
 This thread is a symbol of blessing and protection.

 Other notable temples on the island can be found in the article Historic Temples of Phuket.
 And if you’re looking for a place to stroll (temples are sometimes chosen for this), check out the article Walking Spots in Phuket.
+If you want to go on a temple tour, you can book it on this page.

 Popular places